Chances are you need to use your Toro snowblower on a cold wintery day to keep up with the snow falling on your driveway and sidewalk.

 Another reason your snowblower won’t start may be due to a bad spark plug connection.
-You can have a bad connection when the spark plug being excessively dirty or damaged.
+You can have a bad connection when the spark plug is excessively dirty or damaged.

 It can also be the result of a spark plug that isn’t gapped correctly or have the spark plug wires securely attached.

-- Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
+- Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulators.

 - Replace with a new spark plug if the plug is too dirty to clean with a wire brush or the porcelain insulator is cracked.

-- Make sure to gap them according to manufacturer specification.
+- Make sure to gap them according to manufacturer’s specifications.
 It is always a good idea to check the gap even if you purchased the spark plug pre-gapped.

 6. Blockage in the Fuel Line on Your Toro Snowblower

 Old fuel and dirt can leave behind deposits that clog the fuel lines restricting fuel flow.
 Without sufficient fuel, your Toro snowblower will not start and run.